Huegoxaga/notes/os/linux.md

 - `apt-get -f clean` clean up download files.
 - `apt autoremove` find dangling dependencies and remove them.
 - `dpkg --get-selections` Shows all of your installed packages
+- `apt-cache policy <package>` Get info about the package which will be installed.
+  - 500 and 100 are the priority numbers.
+500 corresponds to installable, 100 means installed.

 ### WGET